Roman-Blinkov/kubernaughty/docs/part1-introduction-and-problem-description.md

 specific storage device, VM or subscription as they protect QoS for all customers.

-# Can I just increase my disk size to work around it before you keep talking
+# Can I just increase my disk size to work around it ?

 Short answer?
 No.